-For the Quality, Improvement Activities, and Promoting Interoperability performance categories, CMS is proposing that a data submission with only a date and practice ID will not be considered a data submission under this proposal and will be assigned a null score.
-This proposal is intended to mitigate the negative scoring impact on clinicians due to data submitted with only a practice ID, date, or measure ID included (no numerator or denominator) which results in a zero score.
+For the Quality, Improvement Activities, and Promoting Interoperability performance categories, CMS finalized its proposal that a data submission with only a date and practice ID will not be considered a data submission and will be assigned a null score.
+This is intended to mitigate the negative scoring impact on clinicians due to data submitted with only a practice ID, date, or measure ID included (no numerator or denominator) which results in a zero score.